sayed3li97/Flutter-Origami-Details/README.md

      alt="GDG Manama Logo" /> </a>
 # Flutter Origami Details

-This source code is to be used for reference in "Building Flutter UI’s with 10 widgets only!" workshop in Bahrian.
-The purpose is to how you can create a beautiful Flutter UI using 10 widgets only.
-It is for beginners and I hope it will inspire you to do more..
+This source code is used for reference in Bahrain's "Building Flutter UI's with ten widgets only!" workshop.
+The purpose is to create a beautiful Flutter UI using ten widgets only.
+It is for beginners, and I hope it will inspire you to do more...

 # Demo
 <img height="350px" src="screenshots/screen.gif"